Woman gets 4 years in prison for stealing COVID funds, taking Miami vacation - NewsBreak

 “Unfortunately, the lure of money also attracted con artists who attempted to enrich themselves by defrauding taxpayers during a national emergency, and they are being held accountable,” said Estes.

-Officials said Mack admitted that in July 2020, while applying for COVID-19 Economic Injury Disaster Loans, she lied about the number of people her company employed and how much money the business made.
+Officials said Mack admitted that in July 2020, she lied about the number of people her company employed and how much the business while applying for COVID-19 Economic Injury Disaster Loans.

 Additionally, Mack also used someone else’s social security number to apply for the loans, according to officials.Georgia man pleads guilty to CARES Act PPP fraud totaled more than $2.6 million